 Drive to the lookout locations being mindful of any raptor activity on the dikes.
-See Figures 2 and 3.
+See Figure 2 below.
 Proceed to lookout and scan pit walls and skies above pit for a minimum of 15 minutes

 Record any findings in iAuditor; take photos and obtain GPS coordinates of nesting location (if possible).